Cancel anytime

 Total Addressable Market (TAM)

-The TAM for the restaurant market in China is estimated to be in the hundreds of billions of dollars.
-Yum China is well-positioned to capture a significant share of this market through its diverse brand portfolio and strategic expansion initiatives.
+The TAM for the restaurant industry in China is estimated to be in the hundreds of billions of US dollars and is expected to continue growing.
+Yum China is well-positioned to capture a significant share of this market due to its extensive presence and brand recognition.

 Upturn SWOT Analysis